Prenilpotent pairs in the E10 root system

 \begin{theorem} Let $N(k)$ be the number of $W\!$-orbits of prenilpotent pairs of roots in the $E_{10}$ root system with inner product~$k$.
-Then for some positive constant $C$ we have $N(k)\geq C k^7$. \end{theorem}
+Then for some positive constant $C$, we have $N(k)\geq C k^7$ for all integers~$k$. \end{theorem}

-The constant is made effective in the proof.
+The constant is made effective in the proof, although we make no attempt to optimize it.
 The theorem says nothing if $k\leq0$, but this case is uninteresting because there are no prenilpotent pairs with $k<-1$, by lemma~\ref{lem-what-the-prenilpotent-pairs-are} below.
-Finally, although polynomial growth is generally considered ``tame'' in algorithmic settings, the proof shows that the problem of enumerating the prenilpotent pairs contains an infinite sequence of successively more difficult and less interesting problems in the classification theory of positive-definite quadratic forms.
-Such enumerations, for example ``all lattices of dimension~$8$ and determinant $N$'', become uninteresting quite quickly.
-Thus our description of the direct enumeration of prenilpotent pairs as ``futile''.
+The proof shows that the problem of enumerating the prenilpotent pairs contains an infinite sequence of successively more difficult and less interesting classification problems in the theory of positive-definite quadratic forms.
+For example, the simplest such problem is the classification of positive-definite lattices of dimension~$8$ and determinant $k^2-4$, which becomes difficult and boring for quite small~$k$.
+Hence our description of the direct enumeration of prenilpotent pairs as ``impractical''.